Howard Thurston: Later years

 Thurston continued presenting the Thurston–Kellar Show following the retirement of Kellar.
 He continued presenting for about thirty-five years until, on March 30, 1936, he suffered a stroke from a cerebral hemorrhage.
 He died on April 13 at his Oceanside apartment in Miami Beach, Florida.
 His death was attributed to pneumonia.
 He is entombed at Green Lawn Abbey, a mausoleum in Columbus, Ohio, which opened again to the public in 2021 after more than fifty years.

 Legacy

 Thurston is quoted as a subject matter expert in Dale Carnegie's book How to Win Friends and Influence People.
 He appears in Part Two, Chapter One ("Do This and You'll Be Welcome Anywhere"), on pages 67–68 of the original text.

 A poster for Thurston can be seen in many episodes of the TV show The Magicians hanging on the wall of the protagonists student house, known as 'the physical kids' dorm, so named because the magic they perform is physical, as opposed to say, psychic, or illusion based magic.
 The poster's placement in the show would lead viewers to believe that Thurston was possibly a student of the school, and thus his performances used "real" magic.

+The Italian illusionist and author Marc Casellato produced, directed, and presented a docu-series ("The Other Side of Magic") about the evolution of magic as an art form, with the first episode focused exclusively on Thurston's impact.